NBizzell/time-lapse-crystals/Lesson-2/worksheet3.md

   ![Save Project](/images/saveproject.png)

 2. Browse to a suitable location and choose a suitable filename press the Save button.
-3. Select the drop Down menu at the far left and choose `Save Movie` the `For Computer`
+3. Select the drop down menu at the far left and choose `Save Movie` the `For Computer`

  ![Save Movie](/images/savemovie.png)